Learning to navigate all your emotions in early sobriety is hard.

 Maybe a better way to put it is that it is false.
 A lie.

 Have you ever met someone and there’s an instant attraction?
-The two of you are in total mind melt and it’s like you’ve known them forever.
-You literally feel high.
+The two of you are in total mind melt, and it’s like you’ve known them forever.
+You feel high.
 Obviously, this is your “person.”

-Then a few weeks go by, reality sets in, and you realize that you don’t actually know him or her at all.
+Then a few weeks go by, reality sets in, and you realize that you don’t know him or her at all.
+In fact, they ghosted you, and now you’re left holding the emotional bad by yourself.

 The pink cloud can be like that.